jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 1. Create a new file called `main.go` and populate it with the lines between the `EOF` delimiters
 1. Install Go
 1. Create a [crontab](https://en.wikipedia.org/wiki/Cron) entry to run the service on subsequent boots
-1. Run the Go application in the background
+1. Run the Go application in the background immediately

+> While user data is for useful provisioning services, I don't advise storing the source code of your application in there like I've done - this is just a hacky way to get something up and running.

 We've been using Terraform to provision our nodes.
 So we need to save this script in a file, `scripts/hello_world_user_data.sh`, and then pass it into the `user_data` attribute of our EC2 modules.